 3.Clogged Water Pipes

 If the valves are both fully open, then clogged pipes are a strong possibility.
-This generally happens after a while, particularly with galvanized pipes.
+This generally happens only after a long while, particularly with galvanized pipes.
 To determine whether or not that’s your case, you need to call in a licensed plumber to help you assess the situation and a solution.
 Do not attempt to unclog the pipes on your own because it can be a rather complex endeavor.
 In addition, doing so improperly can contaminate your drinking supply.
 Frequently clogged pipes may only involve a tiny section of your plumbing system.
 Another reason to let a professional do the checking.

 4.Failing Pressure Regulator